 Why do we need to create more circular systems?

-Growing awareness of the negative impacts of the linear economyThe linear economy is a traditional economic model based on the use of natural and material resources to produce goods, which are then used and, at the end of their...
-More, which is based on a mode that predicts the production, use and disposal of products, has led to an urgent need to adopt more sustainable economic models.
+Growing awareness of the negative impacts of the linear economy, which is based on a mode that predicts the production, use and disposal of products, has led to an urgent need to adopt more sustainable economic models.

 The Circular Economy represents one such sustainable solution, as it aims to reshape the production system and create a more efficient, resilient and environmentally friendly economy.